Mycaptain

 Outdated Design Aesthetics

-The old MyCaptain site has issues with outdated design, navigation, and mobile adaptability, leading to decreased user involvement, course enrollments, and client satisfaction, impacting the organization's growth and industry standing.
+The site has issues with outdated design, navigation, leading to decreased user involvement and client satisfaction, impacting the organization's growth and industry standing.

 GOAL

-We aimed to create a unified design system, including consistent typography, color palettes, and component patterns to express our brand identity and enhance user experience.
+We aimed to create a unified design system, including typography, color styles, and component to express our brand identity.

 Optimize Conversion Rates

-Implement clear and persuasive call-to-action (CTA) buttons to boost conversion rates by 45% on key landing pages.
-Integrate user-friendly forms and streamline the process to reduce lead abandonment by 10%.
+Implement clear call-to-action (CTA) buttons to improve conversion rates on key landing pages.
+Integrate user-friendly forms to improve the lead abandonment by 10%.

 Integrate Multimedia Content

-• Increase user interactions with multimedia content by 30% to create a more dynamic and memorable user experience.
+A static images is not enough to convey the story, So, we introduce Lottiefiles across the website to convey the story.
+Increase user interactions with multimedia content by 70-30% to create a more dynamic and memorable user experience.

 IMPACT